watarika/ComfyUI-SendToEagle-w-Metadata/README.md

 | calc_model_hash           | If `true`, calculates the hash value of the model and adds it to the metadata<br>Note: It takes time to calculate the hash value of the model                                                                                                                                                                                                                               |
 | send_metadata_as_memo     | <ul><li>`true`: Saves the metadata in the Eagle notes field.
 If there is input to `memo`, its content is appended with `"Memo:"` and saved after the metadata</li><li>`false`: Does not save the metadata in the Eagle notes field.
 Only the content of `memo` is saved in the Eagle notes field</li></ul>                                                              |
 | eagle_folder              | Specifies the image save destination folder in Eagle by FolderID or Folder name                                                                                                                                                                                                                                                                                          |

+#### Batch Support
+The filename_prefix and eagle_folder inputs support batch images.
+If an input is a list, elements corresponding to the batch index are applied.
+If the list is shorter than the batch size, empty strings are used.
+If a single string is passed, the same string is applied to all images.

 <a id="filename-prefix-key"></a>
 ### Keys that can be specified in `filename_prefix`